fishjam-dev/python-server-sdk/README.md

 #### RoomApi

-Create a `RoomApi` instance, providing the jellyfish server address and api token
+Create a `RoomApi` instance, providing the fishjam server address and api token

 ```python
 from jellyfish import RoomApi